projf/isle/hardware/book/ch03/README.md

 # Isle Chapter 3 - 2D Drawing

-These Verilog designs accompany [2D Drawing](http://projectf.io/isle/2d-drawing.html), chapter 3 of the Isle book from the Project F blog.
+These Verilog designs accompany [2D Drawing](http://projectf.io/isle/2d-drawing.html), chapter 3 of the _Building Isle_ book from the Project F blog.

 See [boards](../../../boards/) for build and programming instructions.